Skip to main content

 • LoA.

-7.3.7 Researcher has indirect contact with patients or service users but is not providing healthcare or other types of regulated activity and has no direct bearing on the quality of care (for example, some types of telephone interview)
+7.3.7 Researcher has indirect contact with patients or service users but is not providing healthcare or other types of regulated activity and has no direct bearing on the quality of care (for example, some types of phone interview)

 7.3.7.1 Criminal record check necessary?